top of page

 Consider how the growth mindset can change the acceptance of feedback and student’s attitude toward cheating.

-Fostering a growth mindset in students can positively impact their acceptance of feedback and attitudes towards cheating.
+Fostering a growth mindset in students can positively impact their acceptance of feedback and attitudes toward cheating.
 By prioritizing effort over grades, students are encouraged to learn from mistakes and rework assignments in effort-focused classrooms, which diminishes the temptation to cheat.
 In my classroom, I emphasize the importance of effort by providing students with opportunities to redo or retake tests if they don't perform well initially.
 This practice allows me to have conversations with students about their mistakes and what steps they can take to correct them.
 I strive to approach these discussions positively to prevent students from feeling like failures and potentially adopting a fixed mindset.
 By offering constructive advice and maintaining a positive outlook, I aim to guide students towards understanding the learning process and fostering a growth mindset mentality.
-In an environment where effort is valued and low grades are expected to be reworked, cheating becomes unnecessary.
+In an environment where effort is valued, and low grades are expected to be reworked, cheating becomes unnecessary.
 Effort is the key focus in my classroom, reinforcing the importance of embracing challenges and learning from setbacks.

 How can the growth mindset help limit some of your student’s preoccupation with grades?
 What role does grit play?

-The growth mindset can help reduce students' fixation on grades by shifting their focus towards effort.
+The growth mindset can help reduce students' fixation on grades by shifting their focus toward effort.
 This transition necessitates teaching grit, which cultivates perseverance and resilience in the face of challenges.
 Grit enables students to grow and learn, leading to a decreased emphasis on grades as they operate at elevated levels of comprehension.
 Typically, students are overly focused on grades due to the rewards associated with academic success, such as entry into prestigious societies or universities.
 However, by instilling a growth mindset and fostering grit, students prioritize effort and perseverance, making grades less of a primary concern.
 This shift allows students to operate at a higher level of understanding, ultimately resulting in good grades as a natural outcome of their dedication and commitment to learning.

 How can we prevent the growth mindset from becoming a fad or being improperly implemented?
 Consider how grit can be misused. (rigor)

-To prevent the growth mindset from being treated as a passing trend or improperly implemented, it's crucial for educators to consider individual student needs and avoid imposing growth mindset and grit inappropriately.
+To prevent the growth mindset from being treated as a passing trend or improperly implemented, it's crucial for educators to consider individual student needs and avoid imposing a growth mindset and grit inappropriately.
 Overemphasizing these concepts without accounting for learning differences can have negative consequences.

 I believe that the concept of a growth mindset is enduring and not merely a passing fad.
-While it may not have always been explicitly labeled as such, the idea of having a positive attitude towards learning and growth has always existed.
+While it may not have always been explicitly labeled as such, the idea of having a positive attitude toward learning and growth has always existed.
 Even if the terminology changes in the future, the core concept and its results will remain consistent.

-The growth mindset is a good start but is it enough?
+The growth mindset is a good start, but is it enough?

 Having a growth mindset is indeed beneficial, but it's not sufficient on its own.
 I believe that pairing a growth mindset with grit creates a winning combination.
 While it's possible to possess one without the other, students with a growth mindset but lacking grit may struggle to maintain their positive outlook when encountering difficult challenges.
 Combining a growth mindset with grit equips students with the determination and perseverance needed to face obstacles and avoid slipping into a fixed mindset.
 In essence, while a growth mindset is crucial, coupling it with grit enhances students' abilities to navigate challenges effectively.